dh256git/project27/src/support/pricing.md

 pitch: We offer a range of ad-hoc support sessions and regular supervision for members and non-members alike, to suit your individual needs.
 If you'd like to set up a regular support plan with a variety of support sessions, we will work with you to build and schedule a personalised skill studio.
 ---

-We offer subscriptions, pay as you go options, and tiers of discounts to suit everyone's schedule and budget.
+We offer pay as you go options for getting support, memberships for periodic participation, and tiers of blended finance discount plans to suit everyone's schedule and budget.

 {% capture tab1-content %}
 ## Ad-hoc support (no membership required)